AlexanderJohnston/Interview.Parsing/README.md

 `Interview.Parsing.exe "input.txt" "output.txt"`

 The first argument should contain a valid path to your input phrases as a plaintext file.
 Any number of phrases can be added to the file.
-Phrases separated by newlines will be procesed separately.
+Phrases separated by newlines will be procesed as a single phrase.

 The second argument specifies an output file, otherwise the program will output to the console.